Irish voters show landslide support for liberalizing abortion laws, exit poll shows

-County Kerry, Ireland (CNN)Ireland appears poised to overwhelmingly overturn a constitutional amendment that bans abortion in almost all circumstances, according to a exit poll.
+County Kerry, Ireland (CNN)Ireland appears poised to overwhelmingly overturn a constitutional amendment that bans abortion in almost all circumstances, according to an exit poll.

 The poll released by Ireland's national broadcaster RTE shortly after polling stations closed on Friday night predicted that nearly 70% voted in in favor of repealing the Eighth Amendment to Ireland's Constitution.
 The RTE exit poll shows 69.4% voting "yes" and 30.6% "no."